 Could Lower Card 'Swipe' Fees Create 240,000 Jobs?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »This week, new laws take effect offering consumers more protection from credit-card interest rate and fee hikes.
+Opinions expressed by Entrepreneur contributors are their own.This week, new laws take effect offering consumers more protection from credit-card interest rate and fee hikes.
 But activists say one area of profiteering in credit cards was overlooked in the Credit Card Accountability Responsibility and Disclosure Act of 2009--interchange, or credit-card "swipe" fees.

 The consumer/business advocacy group Consumers For Competitive Choice released a study today by former U.S. Undersecretary of Commerce Robert Shapiro, "The Costs of Charging It" in America, which looks at the problem of excessive swipe fees.